monroews/playing/PF300_tube_settler.md

 Tube_Vc(6*u.inch)

 ```
-WE can achieve a much lower capture velocity in a self supporting pack.
+We can achieve a low capture velocity in a compact, self-supporting pack.
 6 inch height would be sufficient to achieve our 0.12 mm/s.
+Our previous work on [floc rollup](https://www.liebertpub.com/doi/10.1089/ees.2012.0295) suggests that we should get excellent performance with no floc roll up for these small diameter tubes.

 $${V_c} = \frac{{{V_{Plate \uparrow }}}}{{\frac{L}{D}\sin \alpha \cos \alpha  + 1}}$$